improve-ai/swift-ranker/README.md

 [improve trackReward:@1.0];
 ```

-Improve learns to track the greeting with the highest expected reward.
+Improve learns to choose the greeting with the highest chance of button tap.

 ### Numbers Too